adamfordyce11/go-training/Session 3/README.md

-# Module: Variables, Data Types, and Control Structures
+# Module: Functions and Methods

 ## Materials